Bring Your Own Bottle

 - McMaster also uses Elkay filters in under-counter kitchen units designated with a ‘Bring Your Own Bottle’ sign, and these filters are changed annually each summer.

-- Learn more about the type of Elkay filter used at McMaster here.
+- Learn more about the type of Elkay filter used at McMaster.

-The Campus Store has a selection of McMaster bottles so you can show your school pride and help the planet at the same time.
-Check out the current selection here.
+The Campus Store has a selection of McMaster bottles so that you can show your school pride and help the planet at the same time!
+Check out the current selection.

-Single-use plastics are goods that are made primarily from fossil fuel–based chemicals (petrochemicals) and are meant to be disposed of right after use—often, in mere minutes.
-Single-use plastics are most commonly used for packaging and serviceware, such as bottles, wrappers, straws, and bags.1
+Single-use plastics are goods that are made primarily from fossil fuel-based chemicals (petrochemicals) and are meant to be disposed of right after use — often, in mere minutes.
+Single-use plastics are most commonly used for packaging and service ware, such as bottles, wrappers, straws, and bags (Source: NRDC.org).